 In the following, we summarize our results and relate them to the relevant literature.
-In Section \ref{s2}, we introduce a few key concepts from the theory of stationary point processes, and we define hyperuniformity.
-Following the classical reference \cite{Brillinger72} (see also the recent survey \cite{HGBL22}), Section \ref{scovariance} introduces the empirical Fourier transform of a point process, defined in terms of a rather general taper function.
-Proposition \ref{pcov} provides the asymptotic covariance structure of this transform.
-At least implicitly, the special case $d=1$ has been dealt with in \cite{Brillinger72}.
-Even though this structure might be considered part of the folklore in spatial statistics, we are not aware of a rigorously proved result for a general dimension.
-A related paper is \cite{HeinPro10}, where the authors study bias and variance of kernel estimators of the asymptotic variance.
-In Section~\ref{sclt}, we establish a multivariate central limit theorem (CLT) for the empirical Fourier transform (see Theorem \ref{clt}), thus extending a result of \cite{Brillinger72} to general dimensions.
-And as in \cite{Brillinger72} we do so under an assumption on the reduced factorial cumulant measures.
-Our proof does also benefit from the classical source \cite{HeinrichSchmidt85}, where the authors adopt a similar hypothesis to establish a related CLT; see also \cite{HeinrichKlein14} for a more recent contribution to the asymptotic normality of kernel estimators of correlation functions.
-We illustrate our result with Poisson cluster and $\alpha$-determinantal processes.
+Section \ref{s2} introduces key concepts from the theory of stationary point processes and formally defines hyperuniformity.
+Following the classical reference \cite{Brillinger72} (see also the recent survey \cite{HGBL22}), Section \ref{scovariance} presents the empirical Fourier transform of a point process, defined using a general taper function.
+Proposition \ref{pcov} establishes the asymptotic covariance structure of this transform.
+While the special case $d=1$ has been implicitly addressed in \cite{Brillinger72}, a rigorous result for general dimensions has, to our knowledge, not been previously established.
+A related paper is \cite{HeinPro10}, where the authors examine the bias and variance of kernel estimators of the asymptotic variance.
+In Section~\ref{sclt}, we extend a result of \cite{Brillinger72} to general dimensions by proving a multivariate central limit theorem (CLT) for the empirical Fourier transform (Theorem \ref{clt}).
+As in \cite{Brillinger72}, we rely on an assumption regarding the reduced factorial cumulant measures.
+Our proof does also benefit from the classical work of \cite{HeinrichSchmidt85}, which employs a similar hypothesis to establish a related CLT; see also \cite{HeinrichKlein14} for a more recent contribution to the asymptotic normality of kernel estimators of correlation functions.
+We illustrate our findings using Poisson cluster and $\alpha$-determinantal processes.